 Ensure that your room is quiet.
 Close windows and use sound-dampening curtains.
 Keep your door closed as well.
-Make use of a “white noise” machine or even just flip on a fan as a steady sound source.
+Use a “white noise” machine or flip on a fan as a steady sound source.
 You may even want to use earplugs if you are still experiencing some sound pollution at night.

 Mattresses can be firm or soft, new or old, and even adjustable to allow you to sit up or prop up your feet.
 If you awake with a sore back or toss and turn all night long, you might have the wrong type of mattress.
 Research the type of mattress that is best for your sleep style, such as whether you sleep on your back, side, or stomach.